FarronF/limerick-council-meetings/meetings/2019/10/09-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 18th September 2019.md

 comprehensive overview of local authority housing within the District.
 The number of houses

-purchased, vacant houses, funding available for upgrades under various funding streams and--- 3
+purchased, vacant houses, funding available for upgrades under various funding streams and
+---
+3

 the number of houses let within the District during 2019 was discussed.
 Funding and